juju/docs/src/en/tut-lxd.md

 What IPv6 address should be used (CIDR subnet notation, "auto" or "none") [default=auto]? none
 ```

+LXD is now configured to work with Juju.

-The (IPv4) subnet can be viewed with:
+The (IPv4) subnet can be derived from the bridge's address:

 ```bash
 lxc network get lxdbr0 ipv4.address